tim50687/ShapeAlbum/resources/README.md

 Architectural Approach
 ----------------------

-For this project, we have chosen the `MVC` (Model-View-Controller) pattern in software design, which is commonly used to implement user interfaces, data, and controlling logic.
+For this project, I have chosen the `MVC` (Model-View-Controller) pattern in software design, which is commonly used to implement user interfaces, data, and controlling logic.
 It emphasizes a separation between the software's business logic and display.

-In part 1 of the shape model, we have implemented the model part, which focuses on implementing the functionality for the shape model.
+In part 1 of the shape model, I have implemented the model part, which focuses on implementing the functionality for the shape model.
 The model holds all the data, state, and application logic.

 Design Pattern
 --------------

-We have chosen two design patterns for this project:
+I have chosen two design patterns for this project:

 1. Creational Design Pattern: `Factory Method Pattern`
     *   Single responsibility: The logic for creating shapes is isolated in one place, rather than being scattered throughout the codebase.